adriangibbons/php-fit-file-analysis/README.md

     }
 }
 ```
+And then from the command line run ```composer update``` command.

-2. Download the class from GitHub and put it somewhere appropriate (e.g. classes/).
+###Download the ZIP from GitHub and put PHP class file from the /src directory somewhere appropriate (e.g. classes/).
 A conscious effort has been made to keep everything in a single file.

 Then include the file on the PHP page where you want to use it and instantiate an object of the class:
 ```php